In this section, you will learn everything you need to know about creating powerful research projects in NomNom.

 - Manage the status of your project.

-- Add labels to your projects (i.e.product areas, verticles, touch points etc)
+- Add custom labels to your project (i.e.product areas, verticles, touch points etc)

 Subscribing to project changes